 Of course, it’s also possible to use a high-end camera like a DSLR or similar – and if you own such a camera and are comfortable using it then it will probably record in better image quality.

-But for most teachers getting started, we recommend using what you probably own, and what you're already familiar with.
+But for most creators just getting started, we recommend using what you probably own, and what you're already familiar with.

 However, it’s worth bearing in mind that not all smartphones and webcams are made equal!
 Some record video in much better quality than others, and newer models generally work best.